henridf/EIPs/EIPS/eip-premerge-oob.md

 beacon chain's `BeaconState.historical_roots`).

-After the merge, we could "seal" the accumulator and publish its root of the accumulator - that one root could be used to verify any archive file (and its contents).
+After the merge, we could "seal" the accumulator and publish its root - that root could be used to verify any archive file (and its contents).

 Of course, assuming EIP-4444 continues post merge, we will need to